jeffvella/EntitasGenerics/README.md

 ##### Defining Systems #####

-Systems are setup the same way as usual...
+Systems are set up the same way as usual...

     public class RootSystems : Feature
     {